pecknigel/learning-resources/tenets.md

-## Is He Just Writing Titles That He’ll Never Expand Upon
+## Is He Just Writing Titles That He’ll Never Expand Upon?